-'Play Doesn't Go On A Resume' - But Maybe It Should
+Why We Should Appreciate The Importance Of Play

-“The first step is parents have to understand the value of real play.
+“The first step is parents have to understand the value of REAL play.
 We’ve turned childhood into a period of resume-building.
 And parents think they have to be behind that resume-building.
-Play doesn’t go on resume.” —Peter Gray, Research Professor, Department of Psychology, Boston College, in response to a question about how parents can create environments that nurture play.
+Play doesn’t go on a resume.” — Peter Gray, Research Professor of Psychology at Boston College, in response to a question about how parents can create environments that nurture play.

-The phrase “Play doesn’t go on a resume” — and the profound impact that has had on childhood — has been plaguing me since I had the honor of sitting on a panel with Dr. Peter Gray and a group of esteemed childhood development experts as we discussed the results of a recent study on parents’ perspectives on play.
+The phrase “Play doesn’t go on a resume” — and the profound impact that has had on childhood — has been plaguing me since I had the honor of sitting on a panel with Dr. Peter Gray and a group of esteemed childhood development experts as we discussed the results of a new study on parents’ perspectives on play.

 How different would childhood be today if child-led play were valued in the same way as organized sports, academics, and other extracurricular, adult-led activities?